DataTalksClub/datatalksclub.github.io/_podcast/s15e03-llms-for-everyone.md

 - line: Lovely to be here.
 Thanks for having me.
   sec: 94
   time: '1:34'
-  who: Meryam
+  who: Meryem
 - line: Yeah, our pleasure.
 The questions for today's interview were prepared by Johanna Bayer.
 Thanks, Johanna, as always, for your help.
   sec: 97
   time: '1:37'
   who: Alexey
-- header: Meryam's background
+- header: Meryem's background
 - line: Before we go into our main topic of LLMs, let us start with your background.
     Can you tell us about your career journey so far?
   sec: 105